tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

 You can optionally add [callback][11] functions to further customize the processing of the source element.
 Your callbacks must accept and return a jQuery object.
 Add you callbacks to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][8].
-Order is not important.
+Refer to [Add code to code injection][8] Order is not important.

 * Log the source element.